 On the one hand, we have the less privileged, Free WiFi searching, Kim Family.
 And on the other, there’s the upper class, vacation in the Bahamas, Park Family.

 When we first meet the Kims, they’re shown as scam artists, who survive by feeding off gullible members of society.
-And by the time they reach the Parks, they effortlessly sneak themselves into their household, until every one of them is cleverly tapping the Parks resources without their knowledge.
+And by the time they reach the Parks, they effortlessly embed themselves into their household, until each one of them is cleverly tapping the Parks resources without their knowledge.

 And so we’re left with one question, “Who is the real Parasite here?”